 This article is brought to you by StatBanana, the best Overwatch strategy tool.

 Blizzard has a habit of re-launching Overwatch’s seasonal events, like Halloween Terror, Summer Games, and Lunar New Year.
-New content typically comes along with these events, but Blizzard also brings back old skins and cosmetics for a discounted price.
+New content typically comes along with these events’ releases, but Blizzard also brings back old skins and cosmetics for a discounted price.
 So what’s next on the docket?
 We’ve got you covered.

 What’s coming next?

-Once the Anniversary event wraps up on June 2, fans can expect the annual Summer Games to make its return as the next Overwatch event after a two-month break.
-In previous years, the summer-themed event started in early August and lasted until the end of the month, so fans should expect a similar timeline for this year’s Summer Games.
+After the Baptiste Reunion Challenge ends, fans can expect annual Summer Games to make its return as the next seasonal Overwatch event.
+In previous years, the summer-themed festivities started in early August and lasted until the end of the month, so fans should expect a similar timeline for this year’s Summer Games.

-Overwatch heroes are typically revealed a month before their release and are released every four months.
-Baptiste joined the live servers in March, about two months ago, so it’s safe to say we more than likely won’t be seeing a new character anytime soon.
+Overwatch heroes are typically revealed a month before they join the game’s cast of characters and are released every four months.
+Baptiste joined the live servers in March, about three months ago, so it’s safe to say we may be getting our first glimpse of Hero 31 in the near future.

 Are new features on the way?